Basel School of Business

 The Basel School of Business (also known as BSB) is a private business school in Basel, Switzerland.
+Founded in 2012, it offers a range of undergraduate and postgraduate programs in Business Administration.
+BSB is known for its focus on Practical Experiential Learning™ (PEL), an approach that combines theoretical education with hands-on experience to bridge academia and industry.

 History

 2012 BSB receives a license as a private school on May 22, 2012, by the Canton of Basel City.

 2012 Launch of the Master of Business Administration (MBA) programs.

 2013 Moved from the original Gartenstrasse location to the Centralbahnplatz in Basel.

 2015 Launch of the Bachelor of Science in International Business program.

 2015 The first MBA cohort graduated.

-2015 The Basel School of Business receives institution-wide certification from eduqua.
+2015 The Basel School of Business receives institution-wide certification from Swiss quality label for further education institutions.

 2016 The Bachelor of Science in International Business program is added.